Financial-Times/origami-website/_posts/2020-01-31-newsletter.md

 ## Broader update

-A digest list of other things that have happened over the last month:
+A digest list of other things that have happened:

-  - TODO
+  - NEW: [polyfill-library-node](https://github.com/Financial-Times/polyfill-library-node).
+An FT alternative to core-js for nodeJS environments.
+Loads all ECMAScript-262 (excluding annex-B) polyfills into nodeJS.
+  - MAJOR: [polyfill-service-url-builder](https://github.com/Financial-Times/polyfill-service-url-builder) now works with browserslist configuration.
+  - MINOR: [polyfill.io](https://polyfill.io/) polyfill targeting was updated for Edge and other browsers so our users can all expect slightly faster load times.
+  - MAJOR: All Origami maintained components have been updated as part of the [major cascade](https://origami.ft.com/blog/2019/10/31/major-cascade/)), with some follow up releases to fix bugs or improve documentation &#8212; thanks to everyone who contributed.

 *[TL;DR]: too long; didn't read